-It was determined that the use of the Central Business District type area for the capacity analysis was appropriate to take into considerations factors such as frequent parking maneuvers or vehicle blockages, taxi/bus activity, high pedestrian activity and dense population.
-However, for the Build Condition, a non CBD type area was used only for intersections in the vicinity of the Getty Square/Chicken Island area (Intersections 1 through 9) and the Yonkers Avenue Corridor from Walnut Street to the Saw Mill River Parkway Ramps (Intersections 16 through 20) to reflect improvements proposed as part of this development.
-These improvements include the upgrading to the entire signal system along the Yonkers/Nepperhan Avenue Corridor extending from the Saw Mill River Parkway into the downtown area to be included as part of the City's Computerized Traffic Signal System as well as the removal of off-street parking.
+For the purpose of capacity analysis, the study area was considered to be a "Central Business District (CBD)," which takes into consideration factors such as frequent parking maneuvers or vehicle blockages, taxi/bus activity, high pedestrian activity and dense population.
+However, for the Build Condition, intersections in the vicinity of the Getty Square/Chicken Island area (Intersections 1 through 9) and the Yonkers Avenue Corridor from Walnut Street to the Saw Mill River Parkway Ramps (Intersections 16 through 20) were not considered to be in a Central Business District to reflect improvements proposed as part of this Project.
+These improvements include the upgrading to the entire signal system along the Yonkers/Nepperhan Avenue Corridor extending from the Saw Mill River Parkway into the downtown area, which will be included as part of the City's Computerized Traffic Signal System, as well as the removal of off-street parking.

+Based on a review of the existing traffic volume, the peak hour factors varied between 0.87 and 0.93.
+Because this factor can be slightly different for each intersection and can change day by day, for consistency and comparison purposes, an average peak hour factor of 0.92 was used for all conditions, i.e., Existing, No-Build and Build Conditions.

 Based on a review of the existing traffic counts, the peak hour factors varied slightly for each intersection and day by day.
 Based on a review of the traffic counts collected for the study area intersections (60 locations), the average Peak Hour Factor was 0.92.
 Therefore for consistency and comparison purpose an average peak hour factor of 0.92 was used throughout the analysis for all conditions, i.e., Existing, No-Build and Build Conditions.
-A copy of the traffic count data is contained in Appendix G of this study.
+A copy of the traffic count data is contained in Appendix 2.G of this DEIS.

 Based on information from New York State Department of Transportation, a truck factor of 5% is considered reasonable for peak hour conditions for this type of area.
 This factor was used at all locations (except the ramps to and from the parkways) for Existing, No-Build and Build Conditions for comparative purposes.
-A copy of the New York State's 2005 Highway Sufficiency Ratings is included in Appendix G of this study.
+A copy of the New York State's 2005 Highway Sufficiency Ratings is included in Appendix 2.G of this DEIS.

-The capacity analysis shows the existing geometrics, lane widths, existing traffic control, signal timings/phasing where applicable and any recommended improvements for each of the above study area intersection.
-A copy of the capacity analysis is contained in Appendix "K-1" of this Study for the primary study area intersections.
+The capacity analyses show the existing geometrics, lane widths, existing traffic control, signal timings/phasing where applicable and any recommended improvements for each study area intersection.
+The capacity analyses are contained in Appendix 2.K-1 of this DEIS for the Primary Intersections.